 “Breastfeeding has an important role in reducing the risk of developing asthma in early childhood,” concluded two studies.
 Researchers from both studies found that breastfeeding lowers the likelihood that children aged 7 or younger will contract asthma.

-Read the latest news from Moms Clean Air Force staff and members in Arizona, Colorado, Nevada, Texas, and West Virginia.
+Read the latest news from Moms Clean Air Force staff and members in Arizona, Michigan, New Mexico, and Ohio.

-Read the latest news from Moms Clean Air Force staff and members in Arizona, Colorado, Florida, Georgia, Montana, New Mexico, Ohio, Pennsylvania, Texas, and West Virginia.
+Read the latest news from Moms Clean Air Force staff and members in Montana, Ohio, Pennsylvania, Texas, and Vermont.